Fireflies, a tree shower, and purity

 By Tony Gaston, FOL CEO

-There was one “toilet” across the bush, but it was not somewhere you would want to visit, swarming with flies, and smelling horrendous.
+There was one “toilet” across the bush, but it was not somewhere you would want to visit, swarming with flies and smelling horrendous.
 The “shower room” was a curtain over a tree, and we were given some warm water and a bar of soap to wash ourselves with.

 Being in a remote village in Eastern Uganda was something I will never forget.
-The stars filled the sky, fireflies darted all around me, shooting stars shot across the sky, sounds of crickets and bugs were everywhere, and it felt so good to be that close to nature.
+The stars filled the sky, fireflies darted all around me, shooting stars shot across the sky, and sounds of crickets and bugs were everywhere, and it felt so good to be that close to nature.

 There were no sounds of cars or traffic, only the distant sound of people in the village going about their business.
 It really was a magical experience, and looking up at that sky made me feel close to God.

-Each night, after they wash, they meet together for a devotion under the nights sky.
+Each night, after they wash, they meet together for a devotion under the night sky.
 They sing songs of thanks to God, and then someone shares a verse from the bible and someone else prays.
 It was a beautiful way to end our night together.

 I am sure this brotherhood is an incredible witness to the local community, who are initially concerned by a group of men coming to camp on the outskirts of their village.
-But when they see how they behave and their purity, they say “there is something different about these men.”
+But when they see how they behave and their purity, they say “There is something different about these men.”
 If it is true that our actions speak louder than words, what a testimony this must be.